Cloud Bookkeeping vs. Traditional Accounting: What’s Better for Small Business Owners?

 It’s still used by some firms but often comes with high costs and slow processes.

-What Is Cloud Bookkeeping?
+What Is Cloud Bookkeeping for Small Businesses?

 Cloud bookkeeping uses online platforms like QuickBooks Online or Xero, often paired with a remote bookkeeping service.
 It allows: